South Carolina First Steps promotes early literacy, encourages volunteerism as part of "MLK Week of Service" - SC First Steps

 South Carolina First Steps promotes early literacy, encourages volunteerism as part of "MLK Week of Service"

 South Carolina First Steps encourages all South Carolinians to take action during MLK Week of Service.
-To learn more about volunteer and service opportunities at First Steps or to make a donation, visit scfirststeps.org/get-involved.
+To learn more about volunteer and service opportunities at First Steps or to make a donation, visit scfirststeps.org/get-involved/volunteer.

 More Press Release Posts